 Early Menopause Increases the Risk of Dementia

 Did you know that early menopause may be related to dementia?
-In this article discover why and the possible ways to prevent it.
+Several studies have been carried out on the subject.

-The risk of dementia has always been associated with degenerative or infectious diseases or head trauma.
-However, nowadays, early menopause is also included in this group.
+Experts have always associated the risk of dementia with degenerative or infectious diseases or head trauma.
+However, nowadays, they also include early menopause in this group.

 Early or Premature Menopause